-- A. Any student participating in IHSA activities must receive passing grades in all subjects in order to be eligible for the sport or activity. - B. Each subject area teacher will report weekly to the Principal or designee the academic eligibility of each IHSA program participant.
+- A. Any student participating in IHSA activities must receive passing grades in all subjects in order to be eligible for the sport or activity.
+Eligibility is checked Friday of each week, and the student's ineligibility would run from the following Monday through Sunday. - B. Each subject area teacher will report weekly to the Principal or designee the academic eligibility of each IHSA program participant.
 Eligibility is determined to be at least 60% cumulative average for the semester for IHSA students.
 IHSA eligibility will begin the third week of a semester; however, students must at least meet the IHSA standard the first two weeks of a semester.
 For activities that begin in the middle of a semester, eligibility will be taken during the first week of practice. - C. If an IHSA student is academically ineligible, he or she should still participate in practices, but may not dress for games/events during the period of ineligibility.
-Also, he or she may not be allowed to be dismissed early for games or events. - D. IHSA program participants upon being academically ineligible for a third time, in one class, in the same subject in one season will be dismissed from the squad but be allowed to practice at the discretion of the coach. - E. Any student dismissed from the team or organization because of academic ineligibility shall not be eligible for nomination to the all-conference team and shall not be eligible for any other award in that sport. - F. If a student fails a class during the previous semester, he or she shall be ineligible to participate in IHSA activities during the next semester and will be dismissed from the squad.
+Also, he or she may not be allowed to be dismissed early for games or events. - D. IHSA program participants upon being academically ineligible for a third time, in one class, in the same subject in one season will be dismissed from the squad but be allowed to practice at the discretion of the coach. - E. Any student dismissed from the team or organization because of academic ineligibility shall not be eligible for nomination to the all-conference team and shall not be eligible for any other award in that sport. - F. If a student fails a class during the first semester, he or she shall be ineligible to participate in IHSA activities during the second semester and will be dismissed from the squad.
+If the student receives passing grades 3rd quarter he or she shall be reinstated for spring sports, providing the student met the IHSA standard first semester.
 Such students will be allowed to practice at the discretion of the coach.

-If a student repeats the failed subject in summer school and receives a passing grade, the student's eligibility will be reinstated for fall sports. - G. Dual Credit classes must also meet the academic eligibility standard.
+- G. If a student fails a class during the second semester, he or she shall be ineligible to participate in IHSA activities during the first semester of the following year.
+If the student receives passing grades 1st quarter he or she shall be reinstated for winter sports provided the student meets the IHSA standard 2nd semester.
+If a student repeats the failed subject in summer school and receives a passing grade, the student's eligibility will be reinstated for fall sports. - H. Dual Credit classes must also meet the academic eligibility standard.
 The instructor will establish the percentage used to determine failing status.